It can happen, you know.

 You lose focus and don’t take enough time, care and attention to really trim your writing down to the essential message.

 Be economical.
 Trim the fat.
-Make your writing lean and powerful.
+Make your writing lean and use power words.

 7. The Ego has landed

 Don’t fall into the trap of making your posts all about you.